-Goal: In the Cascading video, we learned:
+Goal: In the Cascading lesson, we learned:

 - Styles can be inherited by elements nested within other elements